iamtodor/dotfiles_macos/README.md

 # Git notes

-Check git config per project works properly: `git config --get core.isFB || echo false`
+- Check git config per project works properly: `git config --get core.isFB || echo false`.
+To make it work, the dir where this command is run, should be a git repository